valeriansaliou/progressio/README.md

 ## Usage

 Using Progressio is straightforward.
-Here's how to use it.
+Find out how to use it below.

 ### 1. Include library files